klaxa/Distributed-encoding/README.md

 - Threaded uploading of encoded files by client.
 This way the client can upload a file and already download the next chunk for uploading.
-- Change the client to run on Windows and GNU/Linux instead of just GNU/Linux.
 - Change the server to run on Windows and GNU/Linux instead of just GNU/Linux.